-Family members and friends can be very helpful in a patient’s recovery, however patient care is our primary concern at Good Samaritan Hospital.
+Family members and friends can be very helpful in a patient’s recovery, however patient care is our primary concern at CHI Health Good Samaritan.
 To enhance the quality of care, general guidelines have been established for visitors.
 Some specialized areas may have more specific rules.
 If you are unsure, please ask a staff member.

 Protecting Patients Against Infection